 We are all in this together, interconnected.
 I wish you all the best in your health, not just during this crisis, but always.”

 This story was submitted to Love What Matters by Jennifer Hall from Las Vegas, Nevada.
-You can follow her journey on Facebook.
+You can follow her journey on Facebook and her Facebook Group.
 Submit your own story here.
 Be sure to subscribe to our free email newsletter for our best stories, and YouTube for our best videos.

 Read more stories like this: